digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage_aws.rst

 The end result is a new participant node with its keys stored and managed by a KMS connected to a domain that is able to communicate using the appropriate key schemes.

-You need to follow the same steps if you wish to migrate a node back to using a non-KMS provider.
+You need to follow the same steps if you wish to migrate a node back to using a `non-KMS` provider.

 .. _manual-aws-kms-key-rotation:

 Manual KMS key rotation
 -----------------------

-Canton keys can still be manually rotated even if they are externally stored in a KMS.
+Canton keys can still be manually rotated even if they are externally stored in a AWS KMS.
 To do that we can use the same :ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a pre-generated AWS KMS key to rotate to, run the following command: